adambard/learnxinyminutes-docs/fortran95.html.markdown

     close(12)

     !
-There are more features available than discussed here and alternative ! variants due to backwards compatability with older Fortran versions.
+There are more features available than discussed here and alternative ! variants due to backwards compatibility with older Fortran versions.

     !
 Built-in Functions